 You can use a probe to check your part for correct dimensions during the machining process.
 For example, this program uses the work probe to check for squareness.
-The program uses G65 to call 9XXXXX macro programs created specifically for probing.
-You can find more information on these programs in the Renishaw manuals on the web at diy.haascnc.com.
+The program uses G65 to call 9XXXX macro programs created specifically for probing.
+You can find more information on these programs in the Renishaw manuals on the web at www.haascnc.com then click on the Service tab.